svmorris/ctfwriteups/darkctf/web/php_information/README.md

-# some first thoughts:
-i should remove the source from the top, maybe just upload it as a file as part of the writeup instead i should have snippets at each flag part

 # web/php information
 First lets look at the code.
 I posted the commented version of the server side code to this git repo.